 Speed: 5G delivers the biggest leap forward in network speed to date.
 The catapult from 4G to 5G is accelerating internet speeds up to 100 times faster than current networks.

 For comparison, at 4G speeds, it currently takes about seven minutes to download a movie in HD.
-On5g-learn 5G, that time is reduced to about six seconds, potentially saving users nearly 24 hours of download time per month according to PC Magazine.
+On 5G, that time is reduced to about six seconds, potentially saving users nearly 24 hours of download time per month according to PC Magazine.
 Certainly, 5G can be a game-changer for government services like 911 calls and fire departments in terms of significantly faster communications and response times.
 Features like location-based routing reduce the need for 911 call transfers to speed connections, according to T-Mobile.

 Latency: When we talk about network speed, we’re typically talking about how quickly we can download data or files.
 Latency refers to the data uploads, such as the time required to have data on your phone upload to a network and reach a destination server.
 The potential for the fifth generation of wireless mobile networks is much faster and offers more secure communications between mobile devices and sensors.
 Reduced latency is great news for govtech apps built on cloud computing platforms.